mtorpey/journey/final.md

 - (E) **Breakup of...**: If this country has only one city, return this card to the deck and do nothing.
 Otherwise, open Envelope F and destroy this card.
 - (E) **Lost Luggage**: No one may hand in any more destination cards until they revisit the last destination they handed in (or their home city if they haven't handed in any).
-- (E) **New Airport**: Add an airport to this city, if there is not one here already.
+- (E) **New Airport**: Add an airport to this city permanently, if there is not one here already.
 - (E) **Ash Cloud**: Flying is not allowed for the rest of this game.
-- (E) **Civil Unrest**: No one may enter this country for the rest of the game.
+- (E) **Civil Unrest**: No one may enter this country for the rest of this game.
 Anyone with destination cards here must exchange them for random cards of the same colour.
 - (E) **Summit**: Each player must visit this city before they can hand in any more destination cards.
-- (E) **UK Invades Faroe Islands**: All sea routes in the Northwest quarter of the board cost double for the rest of this game.
+- (E) **Cod War**: All sea routes in the Northwest quarter of the board cost double for the rest of this game.
 - (E) **Royal Navy Attempts Invasion**: All sea routes connected to this country are blocked for the rest of this game.
 - (E) **Ancient Ruins Discovered**: All other players must visit this city before they can win, as an extra destination.
 - (E) **London Olympics**: All players must visit London before they can win, as an extra destination.
 - (E) **Eurovision Song Contest**: This country has won, after all its neighbours voted for it!
-Add 1 to all rolls made in this country and its neighbours for the rest of the game.
+Add 1 to all rolls made in this country and its neighbours for the rest of this game.
-- (E) **Flight Diverted**: Each player chooses up to 2 destination cards (not your home city) to pass to the player on their left.
+- (E) **Flight Diverted**: Each player chooses up to 2 destination cards (not their home city) to pass to the player on their left.
 - (E) **Pandemic**: Each time *you* end your turn in a city, place a disease token (red cube) there.
 Each time *another* player moves into or through an infected city, you get an extra movement point on your next turn.
 - (E) **Giant Portuguese Chicken Begins Rampage**: Add a red cube to Lisbon for the giant chicken.
-At end of each player's turn, they move the chicken along one land or sea route.
-If the chicken _moves onto_ a city occupied by a player, that player misses 3 turns.
+At end of each player's turn, that player moves the chicken along one land or sea route.
+If the chicken moves onto a city occupied by a player, that player misses 3 turns.
 - (E) **Holiday Romance**: Fall in love with a player of your choice.
 Move to their space now, and remove their home marker.
-You will now travel together on your turn and theirs.
+You will now travel together for the rest of the game, on your turn and on theirs.
 To win, you must visit all destinations you both have, and return to your home -- the win is shared!
 - (E) **Puncture**: Keep this card.
-After a player makes a move entirely by road, you may discard this card to undo that move and make them miss their turn instead.
+After a player takes a turn moving entirely by road, you may discard this card to undo that move and make them miss their turn instead.
-- (E) **Independence**: Choose one of the following countries to become independent:
-    - Scotland (Glasgow, Inverness, Aberdeen, Shetland)
+- (E) **Independence**: Choose one of the following countries to become independent: Scotland (Glasgow, Inverness, Aberdeen, Shetland); Catalonia (Barcelona); or Bavaria (Munich, Nuremberg).
-    - Catalonia (Barcelona)
-    - Bavaria (Munich, Nuremberg)
 Use a permanent marker to draw in the border, and add a country code (SC, CA or BY).
 Destroy this card.
-- (E) **Flightpath Hackers**: For the rest of the game, if a player flies, they roll a die: if 1 or 2, the player to their left chooses any airport on the board, and they land there.
+- (E) **Flightpath Hackers**: For the rest of the game, if a player flies, they roll a die: on a 1 or 2, the player to their left chooses any airport on the board, and they land there.

 - (R) **High Speed Rail**: Open Envelope E.  Destroy this card.